 Microsoft acquired a company called Navision Software A/S in 2002.
 This acquisition provided Microsoft with two ERP solutions from Navision Software A/S: Navision and Axapta.
 Microsoft rebranded Navision as Microsoft Dynamics NAV and included it to its Microsoft Dynamics group of business software.
 Since the acquisition, Microsoft has invested heavily in R&D to connect Microsoft Dynamics NAV to work seamlessly with its suite of Microsoft technologies.
 Microsoft took nearly 10 years of R&D investment to make Microsoft Dynamics NAV a cloud ERP.
 It has since been renamed to Dynamics 365 Business Central in 2019.

-What is Dynamics 365 Business Central
+What is The Dynamics 365 Business Central ERP System?

-Microsoft Dynamics 365 Business Central (D365BC) is an enterprise resource planning (ERP) system from Microsoft targeting at mid-sized enterprises.
+Microsoft Dynamics 365 Business Central (D365BC) is an enterprise resource planning (ERP) system from Microsoft targeting mid-sized enterprises.

 The key capabilities of Dynamics 365 Business Central include: